dashingsoft/pyarmor/docs/how-to/ci.rst

     # Push new branch to remote server
     $ git push -u origin master-obf

-For all the other runners, they need not install Pyarmor, just checkout branch `master-obf`, and work as before.
+In CI/CD pipeline, it need not install Pyarmor, just checkout branch `master-obf`, and work as before.

 .. include:: ../_common_definitions.txt